amzine/amzine/README.md

 👋 Hi, I’m @amine

-👀 I’m a software engineer in computer science.
+👀 I’m a software developer in computer science.

 🌱 I’m currently a member, IT engineering in 1337 coding school in UM6P - Mohammed VI Polytechnic University